nevrome/cultrans.bronzeageburials.article2019/review/answer_to_review.md

 > Page 1, Column 2, Lines 52-43: “Do time series ... spatial distance”.
 I think this question should be phrased better.
 Eg. What  does “meaningful” mean in this context?

-Rephrased to a more direct question: "How does the cultural distance between regions that results from changes in burial traditions develop, and how is this cultural distance related to spatial distance?".
+Rephrased: "How does the cultural distance between regions that results from changes in burial traditions develop, and how is this cultural distance related to spatial distance?"

 > Page 2, Column 1, Line 9: “[...] adaptive behaviour”.
 Not necessarily.

+Rephrased: "This theoretical framework permits the comparison of behaviour across spatial, temporal and cultural boundaries, as it assumes *Social learning* with transmission, selection and mutation of ideas [...]"

 > Page 2, Column 1, Line 15: “explicitly adopted the terminology of Cultural evolution”.
 This reads as if only the terminology is adopted?
 Rephrase?

+Rephrased: "Evolutionary archaeology, the branch of archaeology that explicitly adopted Cultural evolution theory, [...]"

 > Page 2, Column 1, Lines 58.
 Not sure what “random dominance of similar traits” means - should be rephrased.

+Rephrased: "[...] *drift* (in case of multiple, equivalent traits a single one will dominate over time due to random effects) [...]"

 > Page 3, Column 1, Line 33.
 Please provide a link to the repository with the code.

+TODO

 > Page 3, Column 2, Lines 40-44.
 The definition of these regions seems rather arbitrary and necessary.
 Why create such an artificial unit when the spatial coordinates are available?